clydebarrow/esphome-docs-hugo/content/components/wifi.md

 ## Enterprise Authentication

 WPA2_EAP Enterprise Authentication is supported on ESP32s and ESP8266s.
-In order to configure this feature you must use the [Connecting to Multiple Networks](components/wifi#wifi-networks) style configuration.
+In order to configure this feature you must use the [wifi-networks](#wifi-networks) style configuration.
 The ESP32 is known to work with PEAP, EAP-TTLS, and the certificate based EAP-TLS.
 These are advanced settings and you will usually need to consult your enterprise network administrator.